 - Encourage all prescribers to submit prescription orders via telephone or electronically.
-The - pharmacy should have procedures to avoid handling paper prescriptions. - Drive through and curbside service should be used for prescription pick up. - Deliver pharmacy items to patients' homes where possible. - Utilize plastic shields/screens at check-out and other counters. - Widen check-out counters for social distancing. - Strategies to limit direct contact with customers include: - Packaged medication can be placed on a counter for the patient to retrieve. - Avoid handling insurance or benefit cards. - Avoid touching objects that have been handled by patients. - Add markings and signs where appropriate to encourage social distancing. - Provide hand sanitizer on counters for use by customers and have sufficient and easy access to - soap and water or hand sanitizer for staff. - Increase cleaning measures and supplies for the pharmacy area. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Close self-serve blood pressure units.
+The pharmacy should have procedures to avoid handling paper prescriptions. - Drive through and curbside service should be used for prescription pick up. - Deliver pharmacy items to patients' homes where possible. - Utilize plastic shields/screens at check-out and other counters. - Widen check-out counters for social distancing. - Strategies to limit direct contact with customers include: - Packaged medication can be placed on a counter for the patient to retrieve. - Avoid handling insurance or benefit cards. - Avoid touching objects that have been handled by patients. - Add markings and signs where appropriate to encourage social distancing.

+- Increase cleaning measures and supplies for the pharmacy area. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Close self-serve blood pressure units.

-- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of - contact-less payment. - Sanitize point of sale equipment after each use, including pens. - Promote the use of self-serve checkout registers and clean them frequently.
+- Limit cash handling. - Encourage customers to use credit/debit cards, PayPal, or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens. - Promote the use of self-serve checkout registers and clean them frequently.
 Provide hand sanitizer and disinfectant wipes at register locations.